DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

 ### BetaDelegateTransfer

 In order to allow for gas-less transactions we have implemented a variation of [EIP-865](https://github.com/ethereum/EIPs/issues/865).
-The public function betaDelegatedTransfer and betaDelegatedTransferBatch allow an approved party to transfer PAXG on the end user's behalf given a signed message from said user.
+The public function betaDelegatedTransfer and betaDelegatedTransferBatch allow an approved party to transfer GTSG on the end user's behalf given a signed message from said user.
 Because EIP-865 is not finalized, all methods related to delegated transfers are prefixed by Beta.
 Only approved parties are allowed to transfer PAXG on a user's behalf because of potential attacks associated with signing messages.